A form of Double Standard (though probably one of the most justified).

 Notice how, around the wiki, whenever people quote Boondocks or some similar show or person who does have N-Word Privileges, they tend to be very careful to write it as "nigga" instead of "nigger"?
 This almost seems to be a technical adherence to the belief they don't even have quoting privileges (though as George Carlin once said of dirty words, they still mean the same thing).

-Not to mention the original "Black people vs Niggaz" routine...
+The "Black people vs Niggaz" routine...
 Note that in recent years Rock himself has become uncomfortable with that routine, due to the number of truly racist whites who use this argument as justification for saying the n-word.

 Ivan Stang of the Church Of The Sub Genius coined the term "po'bucker" to describe ignorant, usually southern, white trash.
 He's used it at times to describe himself, in spite of being a university-educated Jew, someone legitimizing his "P-word" privileges.